-Maastricht Carnival 2020: Carnival Off The Beaten Track Experience the Netherlands like you’ve never experienced it before at Maastricht Carnival.
+Maastricht Carnival: Carnival Off The Beaten Track Experience the Netherlands like you’ve never experienced it before at Maastricht Carnival.
 The annual event is one of many carnival celebrations in the Netherlands that takes place each year just before Lent.
-Also known as ‘Vastelaovend’, the three-day celebration officially starts on Sunday and is carried out […]Maastricht Carnival 2020 Maastricht Netherlands
+Also known as ‘Vastelaovend’, the three-day celebration officially starts on Sunday and is carried out until […]Maastricht Carnival 2021 Maastricht Netherlands

 Experience the Netherlands like you’ve never experienced it before at Maastricht Carnival.
 The annual event is one of many carnival celebrations in the Netherlands that takes place each year just before Lent.
 Also known as ‘Vastelaovend’, the three-day celebration officially starts on Sunday and is carried out until Tuesday.
 During the festivities, the entire city of Maastricht can be seen covered in traditional red, yellow and green flags.

 The celebrations kick off at 12:11 pm on Sunday.
 The number 11 is also known as the ‘fool’s number’ in the Netherlands and is a significant number during the carnival season.
 At 12:11 pm, eleven shots are fired from the Momus canon and the festivities officially begin.

 “Dress up and fully immerse yourself in the local carnival culture at Maastricht Carnival!”

 The Sunday celebrations consist of The Great Procession ‘Groeten Optoch’, a colourful parade of floats and partygoers that proceed throughout the city centre.
 On Monday, a more traditional Family Parade can be found throughout the city.
 The parade features more traditional floats, as well as small brass bands called ‘Hermeniekes’.
 Children are also able to showcase their talents during this parade.